 A pointer to a null-terminated string that contains a phone number that is used, in the lower portion of the dialog box, to show the effect of the user's changes on the location parameters.
 The number must be in canonical format; if noncanonical, the phone number portion of the dialog box does not display.
 This pointer can be left NULL, in which case the phone number portion of the dialog box does not display.
 If the lpszAddressIn parameter contains a subaddress or name field, or additional addresses separated from the first address by CR and LF characters, only the first address gets used in the dialog box.

-Returns zero if request succeeds or a negative error number if an error occurs.
-Possible return values are:
+Returns zero if the request succeeds or a negative error number if an error occurs.
+Possible return values follow:

-- LINEERR_BADDEVICEID

-- LINEERR_INVALPARAM

-- LINEERR_INCOMPATIBLEAPIVERSION

-- LINEERR_INVALPOINTER

-- LINEERR_INIFILECORRUPT

-- LINEERR_NODRIVER

-- LINEERR_INUSE

-- LINEERR_NOMEM

-- LINEERR_INVALADDRESS

-- LINEERR_INVALAPPHANDLE

-- LINEERR_OPERATIONFAILED
+LINEERR_BADDEVICEID, LINEERR_INVALPARAM, LINEERR_INCOMPATIBLEAPIVERSION, LINEERR_INVALPOINTER, LINEERR_INIFILECORRUPT, LINEERR_NODRIVER, LINEERR_INUSE, LINEERR_NOMEM, LINEERR_INVALADDRESS, LINEERR_INVALAPPHANDLE, LINEERR_OPERATIONFAILED.

 lineUnhold

 The lineUnhold function retrieves the specified held call.